yushulx/flutter_barcode_sdk/README.md

 # flutter_barcode_sdk
 ![pub.dev](https://img.shields.io/pub/v/flutter_barcode_sdk.svg)

 The **Flutter Barcode SDK** is a wrapper for the [Dynamsoft Barcode Reader SDK](https://www.dynamsoft.com/barcode-reader/overview/).
-It supports multiple platforms, including **Android**, **iOS**, **Web**, **Windows**, **Linux** and **macOS**, and can read various barcode types such as linear barcode, QR Code, DataMatrix, MaxiCode, PDF417, and more.
+It supports multiple platforms, including **Android**, **iOS**, **Web**, **Windows**, **Linux** and **macOS**, and can decode various barcode types such as linear barcodes, QR Code, DataMatrix, MaxiCode, PDF417, and more.
 This SDK encapsulates the low-level decoding functions of the Dynamsoft Barcode Reader, enabling both file and image buffer decoding.
+It empowers developers to effortlessly build 1D/2D barcode readers and scanners.
 The project is actively maintained by community contributors.

 > **Note:** For live camera scenarios, it is recommended to use the official [Dynamsoft Capture Vision Flutter Edition](https://pub.dev/packages/dynamsoft_capture_vision_flutter), as it offers better performance than combining the [Flutter camera plugin](https://pub.dev/packages/camera) with the Flutter Barcode SDK.